Melinda Gordon: Season 4

 In this season, Melinda and Jim talk about having children.
 Melinda meets Eli James, who has a ghost haunting him – one of his patients.
 In a fire, Eli and the patient, named Fiona (who died in the incident) suffered a near-death experience, and when he was revived, he discovered that he can hear the dead.
 They help Fiona cross over.
 By the end of the premiere, they develop a good partnership.

 Professor Payne goes on a long trip.

 In "Big Chills", Melinda helps a ghost that has to have the truth come out about an accidental death on a boat.
 In the next episode, she finds a dead man who is trapped in an online chat game.
-She realizes that the man is actually the teenager's father, and is trying to protect her from an online predator.
+She realizes that the man is the teenager's father, and is trying to protect her from an online predator.
 Melinda and Jim go on a trip to find another ghost (or many on the boat), but the main reason is to talk to the boat owner's son, who is planning to tear down the boat and rebuild it.
 Many spirits are worried that their home would be ruined, so they were bothering Melinda to help them.
-One girl needed help to talk to the owner of the boat about the accidental death, when she waited for him in the same room where she met him many years before.
+One girl needed help to talk to the owner of the boat about the accidental death when she waited for him in the same room where she met him many years before.

 Melinda meets a teenage ghost who dies on the tennis court from a blood clot in her lung.
 Melinda watches the dead teenager follow her friend's family home.
 The two families soon find out that the hospital made a mistake and they switched the girls at birth.